hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 #### Account

-This module communicates with Account module in order to vizualize the account screens.
+This module communicates with Account module in order to vizualize the account screen.
 You should enable the `account_mode` parameter in the [features configuration](../../getting_started/#around-me-features).

-The following method from the `AppRouter.UI` interface must be implemented by the host application to facilitate navigation to the Account module or any other custom screens.
+The following method from the `AppRouter.UI` interface must be implemented by the host application to facilitate navigation to the Account module or any other custom screen.

 ```kotlin
 override fun openAccountViaHost() {